 ...whose stories are told from the point of view of Cam, a female cardinal, whose photo is on the cover of each book.
 Words In Our Beak’s goal is to open readers to a simple understanding of the winged world and their environment.
 Set in my rooftop urban garden in New York City.
 Words In Our Beak is directed to children and adults who are curious about birds, and want to learn about them from a unique perspective.
 The books include hundreds of images of flora and fauna, links to movies, as well as to informative narratives that have been created by the author.

 Please click here to go to my blog post that provides details as to where you can get these books.

 Additionally, I have rendered some images from these books into other formats and they are available via Fine Art America (FAA).
 Some of my other photographs (Black & White Collection, Kaleidoscopic Images and the famous Mandarin duck who visited NYC) can also be found on my FAA pages.

 It is a beautiful September morning, much like the September morning nine years ago when planes flew into the World Trade Center, where I had been just three weeks prior for a job interview.
 The photo-id posted above was taken moments before that interview at General Telecom Inc.

-It had been a brutally hot Tuesday morning, and upon my arrival at the interview, a woman who introduced herself as Margaret Mattic (the receptionist), offered me a cup of cold water.
+It had been a brutally hot Tuesday morning, and upon my arrival at the interview, a woman who introduced herself as Margaret Mattic (the receptionist).

 Another woman, Lashawana Johnson, who interviewed me was very young, and she told me how she loved coming to the World Trade Center early in the morning to shop on the ground floor for her three children before heading up to work.